rkristelijn/dhtmlx-json-rest-e6/README.md

 1. ISO 8601 is endorsed by [W3C](http://www.w3.org/TR/NOTE-datetime), [RFC3339](http://tools.ietf.org/html/rfc3339), and [XKCD](http://xkcd.com/1179/)

 **That being said**, every date library ever written can understand "milliseconds since 1970".
 So for easy portability, ThiefMaster is right."

+However, I want to use the default dhx format, and is seems to be related to the system format, idk, will find that out later.
+The backend should provide the right format for the view, because the REST API is in service of the view.
+This format now seems 'dd/mm/yyyy' -> as my local date format.
+If it is the same throughout the entire app, it will be ok if no multi lingual stuff is happening.
+For now let's not fix issues that are not there yet.

+## Read Only

+This one's easy, just update a css to remove the border and flag the control as read-only using `attributes: ["readonly"], readonly: true, className: 'input-read-only' `

+## Single Value Pick List

+## Number
+## Currency
+## Multi Value Pick List
+## E-mail
+## Phone
+## State Machine
+## Color Picker
+## Multiline and simple format
+## Checkbox
+## Slider
+## Hyperlinks
+## Images
+## Sales
+## Tree-like column
+## Grid-like column
+## Radio